Bim (company)

 BİM Birleşik Mağazalar A.Ş.
 (BİM for short) is a Turkish retail company, known for offering a limited range of basic food items and consumer goods at competitive prices.
 Bim were the pioneers of this discount store model in Turkey.

-Bim's main competitors are Şok and A101.
+History

-Business and activities
+Bim A.Ş. was founded in 1995 by a group of investors around Cuneyd Zapsu.
+Zapsu sold his shares to the investment bank Merrill Lynch in 2000.
+Today, the main shareholder is Mustafa Latif Topbaş.
+In 2005 44.12% of its shares were offered to the public.